 Many of this year’s festivals and events have been cancelled due to the pandemic.
 Most of North Queensland’s festivals and events occur in the dry season between May-October when the weather is cooler.

 Here’s a list of the major NQ festivals and events happening across the region during 2018.

 Cairns Chinese New Year Festival

 Chinese New Year year seems to become a bigger event every year in Cairns with thousands of Chinese tourists descending upon the city for the celebrations.
-Highlights this year are the Esplanade fireworks on 16 February and the ever popular Chinese Street Festival on 24 February with Lion dancing, traditional drumming, performances, Chinese food and lots of colourful entertainment.
-Book yourself in for some yum cha to welcome in the year of the dog.
+Highlights this year include the ever popular Chinese Street Festival on 9 February with Lion dancing, traditional drumming, performances, Chinese food and lots of colourful entertainment.
+Book yourself in for some yum cha to welcome in the year of the pig.